Swedish slave trade: Slave trade under King Gustav III

-On March 12, 1790, a new custom tax and constitution were introduced to the island.
+On 12 March 1790, a new custom tax and constitution were introduced to the island.
 Both were designed to make Saint-Barthélemy into a haven for slave traders.
 The new laws gave astonishing opportunities for traders from all over the world.

-There was no duty on slaves imported from Africa to Saint-Barthélemy: Free import of slaves and trade with black slaves or so called new Negroes from Africa is granted to all nations without having to pay any charge at the unload.
+There was no duty on slaves imported from Africa to Saint-Barthélemy: "Free import of slaves and trade with black slaves or so called new Negroes from Africa is granted to all nations without having to pay any charge at the unload."

 People from all over the Caribbean came to buy slaves.
-The government charged a small export duty on slaves sold from Saint-Barthélemy to other colonies.
+The government charged a small export duty on slaves sold from Saint-Barthélemy to foreign colonies.
 This duty was halved for slaves imported from Africa on Swedish ships, generating increased profits for the West India Company and other Swedish traders.

-The new constitution stated: Freedom for all on Saint Bartholomew living and arriving to arm and send out ships and shipments to Africa to buy slaves on the places thus is permitted for all nations.
-That way a new branch for the Swedish trade in Africa and the Coast of Guinea should arise.
+The new constitution stated: "Freedom for all on Saint Bartholomew living and arriving to arm and send out ships and shipments to Africa to buy slaves on the places thus is permitted for all nations.
+That way a new branch for the Swedish trade in Africa and the Coast of Guinea should arise."

 In 1813, Sweden was awarded control of Guadeloupe, a nearby French colony temporarily under British occupation.
 In 1814, though, with the fall of Napoleon, Sweden gave the island back to France.

-One of the first African slave in Sweden were Gustav Badin.
-He was taken from his parents at a young age and sold into slavery.
-Later Danish slave traders would bring him as a gift to the Swedish queen.
-They trained Badin as a test to see if the Noble savage was true or if the black man lacked the qualities the white man possessed.
-Many doubted a black man could learn to become as educated as a white man in Sweden.
-But Badin indeed managed to learn plenty of things disproving the idea that Black men were savages and unable to become educated.
-Later Badin married and became a famous and liked person in the royal court.
-Badin did act more freely than other kids for the time.
-But that was mainly due to his unusual liberal childhood.
-The queen gave him freedom from Corporal punishment in the home which, was customary for young royals and nobles during childhood.
-He also later also, learned about the Swedish Lutheran religion and married Elisabeth Svart.
+One of the few African slaves bought to actual Sweden proper were Gustav Badin.
+He was taken to Sweden from the Danish Caribbean and gifted to the queen, Louisa Ulrika of Prussia, as a child.
+Badin were taught to read and write and instructed in religion but was otherwise allowed to live as he pleased, free from corporal punishment otherwise customary for children at the time, in order to test the ideas about the Noble savage of the time.
+Badin was baptised, married, and had a long career as a trusted member of the court.